'Game of Thrones' Hound and Tormund sing delightful duet on Instagram

 The latest season of HBO's "Game of Thrones" is full of blood, swords, death and dragons.
-But when the cameras aren't rolling, there's a lot more fun too.
+But when the cameras aren't rolling, there's a lot of fun too.

 Actor Kristofer Hivju, who plays Tormund Giantsbane, shared a video on his Instagram account Thursday with the caption: "When you've had [too] much trailer time... #behindthescenes #got7."

-The video is short and sweet and as the two actors chuckle their way through a kind of duet that would never arise from their characters on "Game of Thrones."
+The video is short and sweet, as the two actors chuckle their way through a kind of duet that would never come from the mouths of their characters.

 Fingers crossed that the next Instagram video stars Tormund singing "Silly Love Songs" by Wings with Brienne of Tarth.